Short Course In Grade R Teaching At UNISA 2026-2027

 By |

-The UNISA Short Course in Grade R Teaching is aimed to give educators a sound academic basis as well as practical teaching approaches.
+The Unisa Short Course in Grade R Teaching is aimed at giving educators a sound academic basis as well as practical teaching approaches.
 The course covers a variety of areas, including child development, curriculum preparation, classroom management, assessment methodologies, and developing inclusive learning environments.
 It also highlights the significance of play-based learning and the incorporation of technology in early childhood education.

-Short Course in Grade R Teaching at UNISA Admission requirements 2024-2025
+Short Course in Grade R Teaching at UNISA Admission Requirements 2026-2027

 • A National Senior Certificate (NSC) with at least a 40% in the language of teaching and learning,